CPix18/basedball/README.md

 # basedball
- - start with the abi code and go to remix to play - https://github.com/CPix18/basedball/blob/main/basedball.abi

 ## directions to play using remix:
 - visit remix.ethereum.org
+- pick the option to "load from" with github and insert this link in the popup box - https://github.com/CPix18/basedball/blob/main/basedball.abi
 - add degen chain to your metamask (https://syndicate.io/blog/degen-chain)
 - fund your degen wallet using https://bridge.degen.tips/ (best way is to convert some coin on base and send it to degen as DEGEN)
 - on the left side under "file explorer" make file with this code and name it ball.abi